-If you are aiming for people to click onto your blog, it has to be SEO optimized.
+If you are aiming for people to click on your blog, it has to be SEO optimized.
 For this, you need to dive into keyword research.

 Keyword research isn’t a difficult task.
 There are free tools online to help with keywords.

 All you have to do is simply find them and insert them into the text.
-Obviously, make it seem natural and inconspicuous.
+It makes it seem natural and inconspicuous.

 Also, keep on the lookout for keyword phrases.
-What do people search into Google?
+What do people search for in Google?

 If you’re not a great writer (or at least don’t think you are), you can make the most of tools that are available on the internet.
 Both free and paid.